Winstone-Onyango/Winstone-Onyango/README.md

 # 💫 About Me:
-I am a Telecommunication and Information Enginerring Student and a Software engineer<br>
+I am a Telecommunication and Information Engineering Student and a Software Developer<br>

 ## 🌐 Socials: